efarraro/krumit/_abilities/Warmblooded.md

 ---

 EN_name: "Warmblooded"
-EN_description: "Restore 2 health.
+EN_description: "Restore 2 ❤️.
 Recharge this whenever you burn an enemy"
 EN_flavor: "Infuse yourself with the Aspect of Salamandrah, and be nourished by the heat of your foes!
 And nearby BBQs!"
 tile_id: Warmblooded
 cost: 2